actualbudget/actual/docs/reports/custom-reports.md

 * Show uncategorized will show transactions which have not been assigned a category

 Single Categories or entire Groups can be excluded from the Report by using the list on the bottom left side.
-Greyed out options in dropdown menus are not yet available for the chosen report.
+Grayed out options in dropdown menus are not yet available for the chosen report.

 ## Center Menu